helium/HIP/0018-oracle-arb-fix.md

 [solution]: #solution

 The opportunity for arbitrage is that the oracle price is forecasted to change before it actually changes.
-The only transaction, however, that creates DC in a way that can become HNT again is `blockchain_txn_token_burn_v1`.
+The only transaction that creates DC in a way that can become HNT again, however, is `blockchain_txn_token_burn_v1`.
 All other transactions that benefit from "implicit burn" do not create DCs that can be spent in a state channel and thus a circular arbitrage route (HNT->DC->HNT) is not available.